Ivo-Balbaert/The_Way_to_Jai/book/13_Unions and enums.md

 A **union* is defined like a struct, but replacing `struct` by `union`, see line (1).
 The possible fields are then enumerated, but remember: only one can be active at any time.
 (An alternative definition is to write it as a kind of struct with a **#place** directive; read it as: "in place of a, you can have the following field".)
 A union field can be of type void (see line (2B), usage ??).

 A variable of the union type is declared in line (3), and one field is given a value in line (4).
 When another field gets assigned, the value from the previous field is lost and becomes undefined: see line (6).

+Anonymous unions can be defined or used as in lines (7A-B).

 ## 13.2 Working with enums
 An enum (enumerator) is useful when a property can only take as value one of a limited number of named values, like the compass points north, west, east and south.